 Total 2022 Total 2021

 \$ \$

+Victorian Auditor-General's Office

-15,850 15,850
+Audit of the financial statements 15,850 15,850

-15,850 15,850
+Total remuneration of auditors 15,850 15,850

 Note 8.6: Events occurring after the balance sheet date

 The COVID-19 pandemic continues to create unprecedented economic uncertainty.
 Actual economic events and conditions in the future may be materially different from those estimated by Omeo District Health at the reporting date.
 As responses by government continue to evolve, management recognises that it is difficult to reliably estimate with any degree of certainty the impact of the pandemic after the reporting date on Omeo District Health, its operations, its future results and financial position.
 No other matters or circumstances have arisen since the end of the financial year which significantly affect or may affect the operations of Omeo District Health, the results of the operations or the state of affairs of Omeo District Health in the future financial years.